 Staff are reminded that all safeguarding data is highly sensitive and should be treated with the strictest confidentiality at all times, and only shared via approved channels to colleagues or agencies with appropriate permissions.
-The use of Egress to encrypt all non-internal emails is compulsory for sharing pupil data.
+Egress should be used to encrypt all non-internal emails if sharing pupil data.
 If this is not possible, the DPO and DSL should be informed in advance.